 The main attraction of this motherboard is that it supports the latest Gen Ryzen processors without performing any BIOS update whatsoever.

 Besides that, another attractive feature about the latest B550 chipset is that it supports PCIe V4.0 protocol.
-Intel motherboard still have to catch up to this since they are still offering the older and the slower V3.0 protocol.
+Intel motherboard of this generation still have to catch up to this.

 While you may not need the speeds of the faster V4.0 protocol at the moment, in the future that would definitely change.
 Hence this is a future proof motherboard.